preloader

 Let’s start! 🚀

-1. Setup MQTT broker connection
+1. Set up the MQTT broker connection

-First mandatory step here is to setup Microcks so that it will be able to connect to a MQTT broker for sending mock messages.
-Microcks has been tested successfully with ActiveMQ Artemis as well as Eclipse Mosquitto with MQTT protocol version 3.1.1
+The first mandatory step here is to set up Microcks so that it will be able to connect to an MQTT broker for sending mock messages.
+Microcks has been tested successfully with ActiveMQ Artemis as well as Eclipse Mosquitto with MQTT protocol version 3.1.1.
+Both can be deployed as containerized workloads on your Kubernetes cluster.
+Microcks does not provide any installation scripts or procedures; please refer to the projects or related products documentation.

-If you have used the Operator based installation of Microcks, you’ll need to add some extra properties to your MicrocksInstall
+If you have used the Operator based installation of Microcks, you’ll need to add some extra properties to your MicrocksInstall custom resource.
+The fragment below shows the important ones:

 apiVersion: microcks.github.io/v1alpha1